HC grants bail to Kerala-based journalist Siddique Kappan | Law-Order

 Kappan, currently lodged in the Lucknow district jail, was arrested two years back while he was on his way to Hathras in Uttar Pradesh, where a Dalit woman had died after allegedly being raped.

-He and three others were accused of having links with the Popular Front of India.
+He and three others were accused of having links with the Popular Front of India and being a part of conspiracy to instigate violence.

 In September, the Supreme Court granted him bail in connection with that case.
 But he continued to be in jail because of the money laundering case filed by the Enforcement Directorate.

-At the time of his arrest in October 2020, the journalist and the three others were accused of being a part of conspiracy to instigate violence.
+His lawyer told PTI, ''For the first case, the Supreme Court had granted him bail on September 9.
+But sureties verification are not done even after three months.
+So that's the main issue for walking out (of jail).
+And regarding today's verdict, we have to go through the order.
+It is still not uploaded.''
+Kappan, Athikur Rehman, Alam and Masood were arrested by the police in Mathura in 2020 while on their way to Hathras.

-He was then booked under various sections of the Indian Penal Code (IPC), the Unlawful Activities (Prevention) Act and the Information Technology (IT) Act.
+He was booked under various sections of the Indian Penal Code (IPC), the Unlawful Activities (Prevention) Act and the Information Technology (IT) Act by the police.

+The apex court had earlier taken note of the submissions of the Uttar Pradesh government and laid down several conditions for bail, including that he will have to remain in Delhi for the next six weeks after release from the prison and report to Nizamuddin police station in the national capital on Monday every week.

+Opposition parties and journalist bodies had welcomed the Supreme Court order granting bail to Kappan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)